 Looking for a new job is stressful, and it can be hard to find an opportunity depending on the sector you work in.
-To get back on your feet and employed as quickly as possible, it’s crucial that you job hunt in the smartest way possible.
+To get back on your feet and employed as quickly as possible, it’s crucial that your job hunt in the smartest way possible.
 You’re going to find out how you can maximize your job search productivity below.

-1) Work on the Go
+1. Work on the Go

-A practical example of how you can do this would be to look for places that you can inquire about applications in between errands.
+A practical example of how you can do this would be to look for places to inquire about applications in between errands.
 If, for example, you’re looking for a managerial position at a grocery store, inquire every time you go food shopping.
 You could also bring along your laptop while you’re out and use your phone as a mobile hotspot so that you can send out your resume on the go.

 Keeping track of potential leads and writing down any ideas you come up with is another way to work on the go.
 Potential leads could include gatekeepers within prospective companies and lead from places that are hiring.
 The goal should be to be proactive when it comes to looking for work.

-2) Get New Certifications
+2. Get New Certifications

 No matter how educated you are, there is always room to learn more.
 When in between jobs, it’s the perfect time for you to update your knowledge.
 The good thing is that there are various ways you can go about doing it.